The Olympic boycott movement that failed

 Brundage would become one of the most forceful advocates of U.S. participation in Berlin, even if that meant taking antisemitic shots at American Jews pushing for a boycott.
 “Certain Jews must understand that they cannot use these Games as a weapon in their boycott against the Nazis,” said Brundage, who labeled the anti-Olympic campaign a “Jewish-Communist conspiracy.”
 Some American newspapers called Brundage a Nazi stooge.

 Brundage soon found a worthy adversary: former New York judge Jeremiah Mahoney, the president of the Amateur Athletic Union, which organized and ran the U.S. Olympic trials.
-The AAU, which was founded in 1888, managed so many sports for much of the 20th century that it was effectively the controlling arm of the American Olympic Committee, now known as the U.S. Olympic and Paralympic Committee, said Olympic historian Bill Mallon.
+The AAU, which was founded in 1888, managed so many sports for much of the 20th century that it was effectively the controlling arm of the American Olympic Committee, now known as the U.S. Olympic and Paralympic Committee, Olympic historian Bill Mallon said.
 (The AAU’s influence on the Olympic movement “almost totally evaporated” when Congress passed the Amateur Sports Act of 1978, Mallon noted, but that was decades after the Berlin Games.)

 Mahoney, who had succeeded Brundage as the AAU’s president in 1934 and championed a boycott, said Hitler “wined and dined” Brundage, and accused his predecessor of trying to “intimidate” his opponents.
 The rhetoric would only escalate as the adversaries fought for the heart and soul of the U.S. Olympic movement in the coming months.